-Permits have been issued for the 29-unit renovation and expansion at the Engine 29 Firehouse, located at 1221-25 North 4th Street in Olde Kensington.
-The existing building stands three stories tall, while the new addition to the rear will rise five stories.
-The ground floor of the existing firehouse will be renovated to create commercial space, while the upper floors will be converted into nine residential units.
-Designed by Continuum Architecture, the new addition will allow the development to include an additional 20 residential units and parking space.
-The project will include parking for 14 cars and 15 bicycles.
+although permits had been issued over a year ago in November 2021, renovation work has still not started at Engine 29 Firehouse, an adaptive reuse development at 1221-25 North 4th Street in Olde Kensington, as noted in a recent site visit by Philadelphia YIMBY.
+The development will involve a rear five-story addition to the existing three-story firehouse.
+The ground floor of the existing structure will be renovated into commercial space, while the upper floors will be converted into nine residential units.
+Designed by Continuum Architecture, the new addition will allow the development to include an additional 20 residential units, as well as parking for 14 cars and 15 bicycles.